Bombshell is the cinematic tour de force everyone is talking about.

 Are the trailers for Bombshell out?

-The first trailer for the film came out at the end of summer but gave little detail as to what is in store for the three protagonists in the film.
+The first trailer for the film came out this summer but gave little detail as to what is in store for the three protagonists in the film (other than pretty awkward lift journeys).

 ‘You have to adopt the mentality of an Irish street cop,’ Saturday Night Live actress Kate McKinnon tells Robbie as they walk through the Fox office.